-You will need to pass the Driving Theory Test to obtain your Full Driving Licence.
-A Provisional Licence is required to book your Theory Test.
+The first step to getting your Driving Licence is passing your Theory test.
 The test lasts for under 90 minutes and has two parts: Hazard Perception and multiple choice.
 You can prepare using books, apps or websites online.
 You will receive your results on the day of the test.

 You can book your test here.

 You need to pass the theory test before booking your Practical Driving Test.
 Your theory test result is only valid for 2 years!